Skip to main content

 Key Takeaways About Clover Lawns

-1. Clover lawns were once standard components in grass seed mixes and offer numerous environmental benefits, such as conserving water and supporting pollinators.
+1. Clover yards were once standard components in grass seed mixes and offer numerous environmental benefits, such as conserving water and supporting pollinators.

 2. Planting a clover lawn involves testing the soil for optimal pH, sowing seeds in late spring, and watering regularly until sprouts emerge.